s0uvik/InstaHub/README.md

 ## Contributing

 If you'd like to contribute to InstaHub, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-## License

-This project is licensed under the MIT License.

----

-This version of the README is simplified to use only `npm`.
-Let me know if you need any more changes!